The 1% Club: International versions

-Games
+Merchandise

+Board game

 In 2022, BBC Studios signed a licensing deal with John Adams Leisure to develop, manufacture and distribute a table-top board game based on the game show under the Ideal label.
 The game was released on 18 July 2023.

+Video game

+A video game adaption of the series, The 1% Club World Challenge, was released on iOS and Android by Barnstorm Games in February 2026, with a Nintendo Switch port releasing a month later.